 The objects are characterized by masses $3.8<M_{200m}/(10^{14}~\mathrm{M}_\odot)<26.4$ and cover a redshift range $0.15<z<0.55$, with only $6$ of them located at $z>0.3$.
 Table~\ref{tab:sample} reviews the sample and presents the quantities relevant for the present work.
 For more details about the cluster sample we refer the reader to \cite{Hoekstra2012}, \citetalias{Hoekstra2015} for a description of the weak lensing analysis, and the companion paper \cite{Mahdavi2013} for the analysis of X-ray observations.

 In simulations, \citetalias{Diemer2014} found a correlation between the splashback feature and the halo mass.
-We therefore define a high-mass subsample of our clusters, containing the $13$ most massive objects.
-The average $M_{200m}$ of the sample and the subsample, weighted by signal-to-noise ratio (SNR), equal $1.7$ and $2.0\times 10^{15}~\mathrm{M}_\odot$, respectively.
+We, therefore, define a high-mass subsample of our clusters, containing the $13$ most massive objects.
+The average $M_{200m}$ of the sample and the subsample, weighted by the signal-to-noise ratio (SNR), equal $1.7$ and $2.0\times 10^{15}~\mathrm{M}_\odot$, respectively.
 We choose to employ the gas mass $M_g$ within $r_{500c}$ reported by \cite{Mahdavi2013} to define our high-mass threshold.
-This is because this value is found to be a robust estimator of the weak lensing mass and is statistically almost independent from it.
+This is because this value is found to be a robust estimator of the weak lensing mass and its measurement is mostly independent from it since it is based on a different physical mechanism.
 A weak dependence between the two is left due to the lensing-based definition of $r_{500c}$.

 Targeted observations such as the ones discussed in this work currently represent the most efficient approach to study clusters of virial mass around $10^{15}$ M$_\odot$.
-In particular, such a sample cannot be obtained by present-day or near-future wide surveys, e.g., DES \citep{DESCollaboration2017} or the Kilo Degree Survey \citep{DeJong2017}, because massive haloes are rare (i.e. $\ll 1$ per FoV) and targeted deep data result in a higher SNR compared to wide surveys.
+In particular, such a sample cannot be obtained by present-day or near-future wide surveys, e.g., DES \citep{DESCollaboration2017} or the Kilo-Degree Survey \citep{DeJong2017}, because massive haloes are rare (i.e. $\ll 1$ per FoV) and targeted deep data result in a higher SNR compared to wide surveys.
 For these reasons, the SDSS and DES studies of \cite{More2016}, \cite{Baxter2017} and \cite{Chang2018} are based instead on large samples of low-mass clusters: $8649$ clusters with $\langle M_{200m}\rangle = 2.7\times 10^{14}$ M$_\odot$ for SDSS \citep{Miyatake2016} and $3684$ clusters with $\langle M_{200m}\rangle=3.6\times 10^{14}$ M$_\odot$ for DES Y1.
 In contrast, our dataset is much closer in nature to the CLASH sample used in \cite{Umetsu2016}, also based on targeted observations.
 In particular, the mass of their stacked ensemble, $ M_{200m} = 1.9\times 10^{15}$ M$_\odot$, matches ours.
 Nevertheless, we want to mention one feature unique to CCCP: the FoV of MegaCam ($1\times1\deg$) is significantly larger than that of Suprime-Cam ($34\times27$ arcmin), the instrument used for the CLASH profile reconstruction at large scales \citep{Umetsu2016a}.
 This is particularly suited for our purposes since it allows us to better cover cluster-centric distances where the splashback radius is located.